Characters: Warhammer 40000 Orks

 - Language Equals Thought: The Orks have no word for "equal", and as previously stated the closest they come to the concept of "friend" is "favorite enemy."
 Also note that the universal battlecry of all Orks is a corruption of the word "war".

-- Laughably Evil: Even though they're homicidal killing machines, Orks are hilarious.
+- Laughably Evil: Even though they're homicidal killing machines, the Orks are so Crazy Awesome about it that they're hilarious.

 - Lower-Class Lout: The parts of the Orkish character that aren't standard fantasy-setting Orcs (or ancient Irish Celts) are based on yobbish British youth culture of The Eighties (when 40k was first published): Football Hooligans, skinheads, boy racers and thugs in general.
 One of their rules updates was titled 'Ere We Go, a common chant in Orkish mobs and football audiences.

 - Lukk Nounverba: Mostly nicknames, but sometimes their first/only name as well.